-In the fourth semester, the focus is on students being able to apply their knowledge of the development of mechatronic products with regard to the environment/users.
-The third semester is consolidated by the introduction of Regulation Technology, Thermodynamics and Computer Aided Engineering, which form a significant theoretical foundation for the development of advanced mechatronic systems.
-Students also choose an elective, or select one of three profiles (Nanotechnology, Embedded Control Systems, Dynamic Mechatronic Systems).
-This results in a general specialisation in the field of mechatronics and initiates a profiling that may continue with actual specialisation at graduate engineer level.
+In the fourth semester, the focus is on students being able to apply their knowledge of the development process of mechatronic products combined with the ability to construct power circuits and validate the quality of the constructed mechatronic system.
+The third semester is consolidated by the introduction of Power Electronics, Thermodynamics and Computer Aided Engineering, which form a significant theoretical foundation for the development of advanced mechatronic systems.
+Students also choose an elective, course.
+This semester results in a general specialisation in the field of mechatronics and initiates a profiling that may continue with actual specialisation at graduate engineer level.